Royal prerogative of mercy: Australia

 In Australia, the Governor-General acts on the advice of the Attorney-General or Minister for Justice, and may only exercise the prerogative of mercy in relation to a federal offender convicted of a Commonwealth offence.
 The pardon may be a full pardon (said to be a free, absolute and unconditional pardon), a conditional pardon, a remission or partial remission of a penalty, or the ordering of an inquiry.
 Each state and territory (apart from the Australian Capital Territory, which only provides for an inquiry) has also enacted legislation providing for the reconsideration of convictions or sentences.

 Canada

-In Canada the royal prerogative of mercy is established in Letters Patent of the Governor General, who consistent with constitutional convention may grant pardons on the advice of a cabinet minister.
+In Canada the royal prerogative of mercy is established in Letters Patent of the Governor General acting on behalf of the Monarch, who consistent with constitutional convention may grant pardons on the advice of a cabinet minister.
 In practice, Section 748 of the Criminal Code gives the Governor in Council (i.e. cabinet) the power to exercise the prerogative, which is the preferred approach.
 The process is administered by the Parole Board of Canada.
 As Canada has a record suspension process, the royal prerogative is only exercised cases where there is substantial injustice or undue hardship.
-It is rarely granted: between fiscal years 2013-2014 and 2017-2018 there were only 2 requests for clemency under the prerogative granted, compared to over 9,000 record suspensions or pardons granted under legislative powers in fiscal year 2017-2018 alone.
+It is rarely granted: between fiscal years 2013–2014 and 2017–2018 there were only two requests for clemency under the prerogative granted, compared to over 9,000 record suspensions or pardons granted under legislative powers in fiscal year 2017–2018 alone.